britg/twitter-like-game/notes/combat.md

 ### Combat

+- When entering combat, give the player a choice:
+  - Attack
+  - Avoid
+  - Observe

 - Combat skills are based on the combo of main-hand and off-hand equipped

   - One-handed - MH: weapon, OH: shield